SkinsRestorer/SkinSystem/README.md

 * Change `authme_mysql_database` to the correct as you used on `authme`.
 * **IMPORTANT** Don't forget to input your `mysql_host`, `mysql_port`, `mysql_username`, `mysql_passwor` into it.
 If you don't have an database password, You can leave it blank like me.
 * **IMPORTANT** the `skinsystem_mysql_database` section.
 You should fill it same as `Database` section on `SkinRestorer configuration`.
-4. Let's fun with changing your skin !!!
+4. Now have fun with changing your skin !!!
 Have a good time. !!!

 ## Contributors
 - **[lion328](https://github.com/lion328)**